openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3.md

     A self-relational link provided as an absolute URL.
 This attribute is provided by the identity service implementation.

+### Optional Attributes

+For collections:

+  - `truncated` (boolean)

+    In the case where a particular implementation has restricted the number of entries that can be returned in a collection and not all entries could be included, the list call will return a status code of 200 (OK), with `truncated` set to `true`.
+If this attribute is not present (or is set to `false`) then the list represents the complete collection, unless either the `next` or `previous` links are not `null`, in which case the list represents a page within the complete collection.

 ### CRUD Operations